johnjackoleary/cfi-commonplace-book/Filed/Lost Communications.md

 2. Did you receive an [[EFC]] time?
 3. Are you noticeably ahead of your filed or amended ETA?

-**In the vast majority of cases**, the answer to all three questions is no. Usually your clearance limit is the airport (not an IAF), you will not have an EFC time, and you will not be ahead of time.
+**In the vast majority of cases**, the answer to all three questions is no. Usually your clearance limit is the airport (not an IAF), you will not have an EFC time, and you will not be ahead of schedule.

 Therefore, in the vast majority of cases,
 > [!quote] From [[FAR 91.185 Lost Comms]]
 > \[L\]eave the clearance limit... upon arrival over the clearance limit, and proceed to a fix from which an approach begins and commence descent or descent and approach....

 Said more plainly, you will typically leave your clearance limit right after you arrive there, and head to any [[IAF]].
-Once you reach the IAF, you will descend^[perhaps in a holding pattern or a spiral] to an altitude to start the approach, then begin the approach.
+Once you reach the IAF, you will descend^[perhaps in a holding pattern] to an altitude to start the approach, then begin the approach.

 > [!example]- Cleared to an airport, on schedule, no EFC
 > Continuing the example from [[#^KPAO-to-KJAQ|KPAO to KJAQ above]], we've just reached KJAQ at 4300'.
 KJAQ is not an [[IAF]], we do not have an [[EFC]], and we are on time.